GuyPeer85/Docker-commands/Containers-commands.md

 - `-t`: Specifies the number of seconds to wait before forcefully pausing the container.
 - `-f`: Forces the container to pause immediately.
 - `--time`: Specifies a custom timeout value in seconds for graceful pause.

-**`inspect`**: Displays detailed information on one or more containers or images.
-- `-f`: Specifies a custom format to use for the output.
-- `--type`: Specifies the type of object to inspect (container or image).
-- `--format`: Specifies a Go template to use for the output.

 **`top`**: Displays the running processes within a container.
 - `-a`: Shows all processes (including those that have finished).